kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming MSc Mathematical Physics student at the University of Oxford
+subtitle: MSc Theoretical Physics student at the University of Oxford

 profile:
   align: right